aadorian/rr/readme.md

 ```
 23) Wu, Y.

-# Exploring the relationship between dockerfile quality and project characteristics
+# 23 ~~N/A Exploring the relationship between dockerfile quality and project characteristics~~

 ```
 (2020) Proceedings - International Conference on Software Engineering, art. no. 3382169, pp.